MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 ## Arguments
 *login_name*
 Specifies the name of the login that is created.
-Azure SQL Data Warehouse supports two types of logins: SQL Server logins, Active Directory logins.
+Azure SQL Database supports only SQL logins.

-- With Azure SQL Data Warehouse, you can configure one Azure Active Directory account, either an individual or security group account, to be configured as an administrator.
-This account is automatically configured for you as an Active Directory login.

-PASSWORD **='***password***'**
+PASSWORD **='**password**'*
-Applies to SQL Server logins only.
-Specifies the password for the login that is being created.
+Specifies the password for the SQL login that is being created.
 You should use a strong password.
 For more information, see [Strong Passwords](../../relational-databases/security/strong-passwords.md) and [Password Policy](../../relational-databases/security/password-policy.md).
 Beginning with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)], stored password information is calculated using SHA-512 of the salted password.

 Passwords are case-sensitive.
 Passwords should always be at least 8 characters long, and cannot exceed 128 characters.
 Passwords can include a-z, A-Z, 0-9, and most non-alphanumeric characters.
 Passwords cannot contain single quotes, or the *login_name*.